rao-shwetha/mangaloremom/content/en/blog/20240113_Garbanzo_Beans_Rasam.md

 author: "Savithri Rao"
 title: "Garbanzo Beans Rasam & Curry"
 date: 2024-01-13
-description: "Kadle Saaru"
+description: "Kadle Saaru & Kadle Padaartha"
 tags: ["recipe"]
 thumbnail: /20240117_Garbanzo_Beans_Curry.jpg
 ---

 Embark on a culinary journey with Garbanzo Beans Rasam & Curry – a harmonious duo that allows you to craft two dishes from a single recipe.
 This mild-flavored yet nutritious combo is not just easy on the palate but also on the gut.
 Perfectly paired with rice, the rasam can also be enjoyed as a comforting soup.

-**Preparation Time:** Remember to soak the beans overnight
+**Preparation Time:** 8 hours

 **Cooking Time:** 30 minutes